earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

  - goroutines and gmail integration
  - building concurrent mail server
 excerpt: |
-    Learn how to build a concurrent mail server API using Goroutines and integrate it with Gmail for efficient email sending.
-This tutorial covers everything from setting up the server and database to handling user requests and sending emails to subscribers.
+    In this tutorial, we built a concurrent mail server API using Goroutines and integrated it with Gmail for email sending.
+We explored concurrency in Go, set up a MongoDB database, implemented handlers for handling HTTP requests, and created a user interface for submitting subscriber details and sending emails.
 ---
 <!--sgpt-->**We're [Earthly](https://earthly.dev/).
 We simplify and accelerate software building through containerization.
 Interested in faster, smoother builds?
 [Give us a look](/).**